TheCahyag/Git-Essential-Training/README.md

 * `git show SHA-1`: Show the changes made in a specific commit
 * `git branch`: Show all the branches that are on the local machine
     * `git branch NEW_BRANCH`: Create branch NEW_BRANCH
+    * `git branch --merged`: Shows all the branches that are completely included in the current branch
+    * `git branch -m OLD_BRANCH NEW_BRANCH`: Rename OLD_BRANCH to NEW_BRANCH
 * `git checkout BRANCH`: Switch to the BRANCH branch
+    * `git checkout -b NEW_BRANCH`: Create a new branch and switch to it

 #### Git Commit Message Etiquette
 * Keep the message a short single-line summary (less than 50 characters) orr